 - Olive oil to taste

-- Place all chopped vegetables in a food container, season with salt and pepper according to taste.
-Pour vinegar and water.
+- Place all chopped vegetables in a food container, and season with salt and pepper according to taste.
+Pour in the white wine vinegar.
 Stir well.

 - Before serving strain well the quantity you want and add olive oil.
 Put the rest in the fridge.